 Insurers don’t want to insure all the cars in a street.
 If a lorry scrapes the cars, or a water main bursts and damages cars on both sides of the street or a vandal scratches their keys down a line of cars, an insurer that covered all the cars would pay out a fortune all at once.

 Insurers make the same decisions about certain kinds of work and workers.
 They may not want to insure anyone with a particular job, or they might feel they already insure enough of one kind of occupation so discourage any more through higher pricing.

-Bearing in mind insurers have car insurance job title lists they like and those they would rather do without, and these occupation categories vary from company to company, how do some of the more popular or prominent jobs fair.
+Insurers have car insurance job title lists they like and those they would rather do without, and these occupation categories vary from company to company so it's hard to say for certain which jobs are best, or worst.
+But there are some guiding principles.